 General Operating Support

 The majority of funding is in the form of multi-year, general operating support to arts and culture organizations in the Chicago region.
-The MacArthur Foundation makes grants directly to organizations with budgets above $2 million.
-Grant sizes range from $50,000 to $75,000 per year, typically for three to five years.
-Two grantmaking partners, the Richard H. Driehaus Foundation and the Prince Charitable Trusts, re-grant MacArthur funds to institutions below the $2 million budget threshold, with grants ranging from $3,000 to $45,000 annually.
+We make grants directly to organizations with budgets above $2 million.
+Grant sizes range from $50,000 to $75,000 per year, typically for three years.